David Beckham: Personal life

 Known by the nickname "Golden Balls", Beckham acquired the name from Victoria, who revealed it on national TV in 2008 while praising him for rebuilding his reputation after the 1998 World Cup.
-Beckham has obsessive compulsive disorder (OCD), which he says makes him "have everything in a straight line or everything has to be in pairs."
+Beckham has obsessive–compulsive disorder (OCD), which he says makes him "have everything in a straight line or everything has to be in pairs."
 Victoria claimed: "If you open our fridge, it's all co-ordinated down either side.
 We've got three fridges – food in one, salad in another and drinks in the third.
 In the drinks one, everything is symmetrical.
 If there's three cans, he'll throw one away because it has to be an even number."
 A staunch monarchist, Beckham queued for 12 hours in September 2022 to see Queen Elizabeth II lying in state at Westminster Hall.

 In 2004, various newspapers carried claims by Beckham's former personal assistant Rebecca Loos that she and Beckham had engaged in an extramarital affair.
 A week later, the Malaysian-born Australian model Sarah Marbeck claimed that she had slept with Beckham on two occasions.
 Beckham dismissed both claims as "ludicrous".
 A documentary called Beckham was released in 2023 on Netflix, 20 years after the alleged affair with Rebecca Loos took place.
 In it, Beckham did not deny the affair took place; instead, he stated how hard that general period was on his marriage.

 Beckham has been actively involved in beekeeping, animal husbandry and farming since 2020 in the barn they bought in the Cotswolds in 2016.

+Since 2022, following Brooklyn Beckham's marriage to actress Nicola Peltz, reports of tension between David Beckam and his eldest son have appeared in the press.
+Some media outlets have described differences in lifestyle and family dynamics, as well as speculation about strained relations within the Beckham family.

 Beckham was knighted by King Charles III at Windsor Castle in November 2025, in recognition of his services to sport and charitable causes.
+He received a star on the Hollywood Walk of Fame in June 2026, attended by his wife Victoria and three of their children in Los Angeles.